runar-rkmedia/skiver-cli/README.md

   -l, --locale string                 Locale to use
-      --log-format string             Format to log as (default "human") --log-level string              Level for logging. (default "info") --no-color                      If set, disables color for printing of output.
-Does not affect logging.
-      --prettier-d-slim-path string   Path-override for prettier_d_slim, which should be faster than regular prettier (default "prettier_d_slim")
+      --log-format string             Format to log as (default "human") --log-level string              Level for logging. (default "info") --prettier-d-slim-path string   Path-override for prettier_d_slim, which should be faster than regular prettier (default "prettier_d_slim")
       --prettier-path string          Path-override for prettier (default "prettier") -p, --project string                Project-id/ShortName